Direct Estimation of Appearance Models for Segmentation: Appearance Estimation

 \subsection{Examples}

-Figure \ref{fig:example_estimation} illustrates some estimation results on real images for both the algebraic and spectral methods.
+Figures~\ref{fig:example_estimation_algebraic} and~\ref{fig:example_estimation_spectral} illustrate the estimation of appearance models on real images with the algebraic and spectral methods respectively.
+In these examples we used $\rho = 0.06$ to select $r$.
+The values of $w_0$, $w_1$ and $\epsilon$ were estimated separately for each image by searching over discrete choices as described in the last section.
 For comparison we also show the appearance models computed using ground truth segmentations.
 For the case of a ground truth segmentation the appearance models are normalized histograms of the pixel values within each region.
-We see that both the algebraic and spectral methods give good results in these examples, leading to appearance models that are close to the ground truth.
+We see that both the algebraic and spectral methods give good results, leading to appearance models that are close to the ground truth.